purcell/ns-auto-titlebar/README.md

 "ns-appearance" frame parameter correctly set in GUI frames so that it matches the currently-enabled theme, whether it is light or dark.

+For this package to work correctly, it is generally necessary that the theme you use sets the `frame-background-mode` variable appropriately.
+This can be set manually if necessary, but see the docs for that variable.

 Installation
 =============